Efgeen/cimgui/README.md

   * realdestructor : is set if the function is a destructor for a class
   * templated : is set if the function belongs to a templated class (ImVector)
   * templatedgen: is set if the function belongs to a struct generated from template (ImVector_ImWchar)
-  * nonUDT : if present the original function was returning a user defined type so that signature has been changed to accept a pointer to the UDT as first argument.
+  * nonUDT : if present the original function was returning a user defined type.
   * location : name of the header file and linenumber this function comes from. (imgui:000, internal:123, imgui_impl_xxx:123)
   * is_static_function : is setted when it is an struct static function.
 ### structs_and_enums description